Pulling off Tokyo 2020 will be a logistical nightmare ... and the clock is ticking - KESQ

 Pared back events

-Explaining what that could look like, Pound said: “You can certainly reduce the level of services; you can reduce the degree of hospitality that’s being offered and things like that.”
+Explaining what that simplification could look like, Pound said: “You can certainly reduce the level of services; you can reduce the degree of hospitality that’s being offered and things like that.

 “But you know the track and field competition involves all the track and field events and the heats and the semis and finals.
 All of that, which do have to be dealt with in let’s say a normal fashion.”